opensearch-project/project-website/_posts/2024-04-03-UsingDocumentationForUsabilityStudies.md

 date: 2024-04-03 01:01:01 -0700

 # An excerpt of the blog post.
 It is used in the blog post list view, and in the home page what's new list of N most recent blog posts.
 It is also used as a fallback value for the twittercard:description field if not explictly defined in the front matter.
 excerpt: Is your product usable?
-Are your users able to navigate seamlessly?
-Do they find options on the UX intuitive?
+Are your users able to navigate it seamlessly?
+Do they find your UX options intuitive?
 This is what a usability study is designed to evaluate.
-A usability study is a technique used to determine if users are able to use what you have elaborately conceptualized.
-In this blog, we offer some best practices on how to run a usability study, including tools that are essential to help you run a study.
+In this blog post, we offer some best practices for running a usability study, including some essential tools.

 # Used as a fallback for the Twitter Card image, otherwise not currently used.
 Is only present in content up to June 3, 2021.
 #feature_image: /assets/path/to/image/asset.ext